camerahub/camerahub/README.md

-# PhotoDB
+# CameraHub

-PhotoDB is a web app for film photography that can be used to track cameras, lenses, accessories, films, negatives and prints, to fully catalogue a collection of photographic equipment as well as the pictures that are made with them.
-Read the [Concepts](docs/CONCEPTS.md) section for full details on the capabilities of PhotoDB.
+CameraHub is a web app for film photography that can be used to track cameras, lenses, accessories, films, negatives and prints, to fully catalogue a collection of photographic equipment as well as the pictures that are made with them.
+Read the [Concepts](docs/CONCEPTS.md) section for full details on the capabilities of CameraHub.

-It replaces an earlier command-line project, also called [PhotoDB](https://github.com/djjudas21/photodb-perl), which has now been deprecated.
+It replaces an earlier command-line project, also called [CameraHub](https://github.com/djjudas21/photodb-perl), which has now been deprecated.

-## Installing PhotoDB
+## Installing CameraHub

-There are several ways of installing PhotoDB, depending on your needs:
+There are several ways of installing CameraHub, depending on your needs:

 * With Pip
 * [From source](docs/INSTALL_SOURCE.md)
 * [With Docker](docs/INSTALL-DOCKER.md)
 * [With Kubernetes](docs/INSTALL-KUBERNETES.md)

-## Configuring PhotoDB
+## Configuring CameraHub

-PhotoDB requires no additional config to run with default settings.
+CameraHub requires no additional config to run with default settings.
 However it is **insecure** in this configuration so at least `SECRET_KEY` and
 `DJANGO_PROD` must be set if you are running in production.

 The following environment variables are supported: